moosecreates/tailtown/docs/ROADMAP.md

 ### New Issues Identified (September-October 2025)
 - 🔲 **Multi-Pet Selection**: When creating new reservation, can't select multiple pets at the same time
 - 🔲 **Optional Add-Ons**: Suggested add-ons need to be optional - currently no way to continue without an add-on in cart
-- 🔲 **Pet Icons**: Pet icons are broken or missing throughout the application
+- ✅ **Pet Icons**: Pet icons are broken or missing throughout the application (Fixed October 20, 2025)
 - 🔲 **Grooming Calendar**: Grooming calendar is currently non-functional
 - 🔲 **Training Calendar**: Training calendar is currently non-functional